 • But I’m not convinced that this is very likely to hamper AI’s ability to do harm, and it plausibly exacerbates it.

-• Reason 3: Maybe we “solve alignment” — i.e., we figure out how to ensure that an AI cares about things that we care about, and we also figure out some good things for an AI to care about.
-Or we figure out how to prevent AI’s from deceiving us. (~5% chance)
+• Reason 3: Maybe we ā€œsolve alignmentā€ — i.e., we figure out how to ensure that an AI cares about things that we care about, and we also figure out some good things for an AI to care about.
+Or we figure out how to prevent AI’s from deceiving us. (~3% chance)

-• Reason 4: Maybe scheming (deceptive alignment) is really hard, and models just do good things by default. (~5% chance)
+• Reason 4: Maybe scheming (deceptive alignment) is really hard, and models just do good things by default. (~3% chance)

 • Scheming is pretty hard if we have good control measures.

 Note: I’m not very happy about this number.
 I propose that you and I try to change this number.
+(The number factors in that I expect humanity to not have an even moderately appropriate reaction to this issue, so there’s room to make me more optimistic if you try.)

 A More In-Depth Argument